-Living Wage Reserve - Monies set aside to finance the Authority's corporate Foundation Living Wage commitment for the period 2016/17 to 2019/20.
+Living Wage Reserve - Monies set aside to finance the Authority's corporate Foundation Living Wage commitment.

 Redundancy Cost Reserve - This consists of monies set aside to fund the costs of future redundancies.

 Renewal Areas Tenants' Contributions - This reserve contains tenants' contributions towards work carried out on their properties as part of the renewals programme.